Skip Maine state header navigation

 J. Supervisory Responsibilities

-It is the policy of the State of
+It is the policy of the State of Maine that:

 K. Management Responsibilities

-It is the policy of the State of
+It is the policy of the State of Maine that:

 L. Employee Assistance Program (EAP)

-Maine's EAP is a confidential voluntary service available to all employees and their family members.
+The State of Maine's EAP is a confidential voluntary service available to all employees and their family members.
 The EAP was created with the aim to assist employees and their families in maintaining their health and well-being.

-Maine and the unions representing State employees recognize that a wide range of problems, not directly associated with an employee's work, may have an adverse effect on an employee's work, may have an adverse effect on an employee's job performance and health.
+The State of Maine and the unions representing State employees recognize that a wide range of problems, not directly associated with an employee's work, may have an adverse effect on an employee's work and may have an adverse effect on an employee's job performance and health.
 Further, personal problems of a family member may also affect an employee's job performance.
 It is recognized that many personal problems can be successfully treated, provided the problem is identified and referral is made to an appropriate source.
 The State of Maine EAP offers assistance on a broad range of issues - marital or family discord, distress, alcohol or drug abuse, legal problems, or other concerns.
 These problems are recognized as progressive and potentially destructive, but they are also recognized as treatable disorders.

 Any employee who may be experiencing a problem of this type is encouraged to seek information and assistance on a confidential basis by contacting the EAP.